While contact lenses are safely worn by many, there is a risk of developing eye infections. Factors that contribute to an infection can include:

 The best way to avoid eye infections due to wearing contact lenses is to follow proper lens care guidelines as recommended by your optometrist.
 Single usage one day throw away lenses are affordable, extremely safe, easy to manage and are available in most prescriptions.
 Best of all you don't have to carry around contact lens solutions which are costly and cumbersome.

 A corneal ulcer is an erosion or exposed sore on the surface of the cornea.
 Corneal ulcers are most commonly caused by germs.
 Other causes of corneal ulcers include viruses, injury and inadequate eyelid closure.
 Sometimes when wearing a contact lens we are less sensitive to these conditions as they begin, like having a band aid on a cut, so it is important to remove your lenses as instructed.
-Being aware of how your eyes look and feel. when your lens are on is a important aspect of proper contact lens care.

 The symptoms of corneal ulcers include: